 GSTR-9 Filing – GST Annual Return

-GSTR-9 or GST Annual Return must be filed by all regular taxpayers registered under GST having a revenue of over Rs.2 crores.
+All the regular taxpayer registered under GST and having an annual turnover of more than Rs.2 crore should file GSTR-9 or GST Annual Return.
 The only category of GST registered entities not required to file GSTR-9 filing are input service distributors, casual taxable persons and non-resident taxable persons.
 The due date for filing GSTR-9 for FY2017-18 is 30th November, 2019.
 In this article, we look at GSTR-9 filing in detail.

 Due Date Extension